cdlc01/Housing_Analysis/Housing_Project.md

 ## Overview

-Our analysis currently reflects what types of films are doing best at the box office in 2021.
-We take a deep dive into exploring movie profits and popularity and their relationship with other film factors.
-Our project currently shows that action, adventure, and sci-fi movies are performing best and that the most profitable plots have familiar (and familial) themes and high stakes.
-This analysis can be used by any film studio currently debating what kinds of movies they should be making
+Our analysis currently reflects what types of renovations (based on a home's grade and condition) are most worth the increase in selling price.
+We take a deep dive into the specific relationship that grade and price share with sales price.
+Our project currently shows that DECIDE ON A MAIN CONCLUSION WITH DAVID.
+This analysis can be used by any real estate agency or prospective home seller to guide them on what kinds of renovations they should be making.

 ## Business Problem